 "I asked everyone to write about themselves - at least three things - for the website.
 Here are my three things.

 'In 1987 I graduated from vet school, loaded up my truck, and drove to California to find a job.

 Most of my hair turned gray years ago.
 I still have a brown strip of hair around the middle of my face and head, including eyebrows and any mustache.
 Some people think that I dye the back of my head, but no, that's just how I am.

 I play online video games with my brothers who live in Missouri and Colorado.
 Even when one of my cats is pawing at my controller, I usually do fairly well.
 That is, until the nieces, nephews, and nephew-in-law show up to trample all over us."

-My staff is the backbone of the practice.
-While I walk around acting doctorly, they do the bulk of the work – and they do it wonderfully.
-They explain things to clients, they herd the cats, and they keep me on point.
-They make appointments, they treat the cats, they anticipate my needs.
-They comfort the clients, they calm the cats, they double check me.
+The staff is the backbone of the practice.
+While Dr. Coty and I manage to keep busy, they do the bulk of the work – and they do it wonderfully.
+They explain things to clients, they herd the cats, and they keep us on point.
+They make appointments, they treat the cats, they anticipate our needs.
+They comfort the clients, they calm the cats, they double check us.
 They clean, they order, they organize.
-I would be lost without them.
+We would be lost without them.